 Workplaces are going through a dynamic transformation.
 And with the changing scenario, HR functions are evolving massively.
-It is pivotal to create a more employee-centric work environment, one where employee engagement take the center stage.
+It is pivotal to create a more employee-centric work environment where employee engagement takes center stage.

 - 26% of employees ranked recognition for their work in their top three factors for staying with their current employer.